What is this Mess?

 What does a Mucous Plug Look Like?

-It’s a sticky, jelly-like glob of mucous.
+When you lose your mucous plug, you’ll notice a sticky, jelly-like glob of mucous.
 It can be clear, cloudy, yellowish, or even blood-tinged.
+Some women don’t spotting their mucous plug because they think it’s just normal pregnancy vaginal discharge.

 Losing Your Mucous Plug Does Not Necessarily Mean You’re in Labor.